 You should also use crutches when possible, because you should not be placing any pressure on your foot.
 While the cast will help keep the bones in place, it won’t protect your foot from additional stress if you try to walk on it.

 Pain relief is another important step to treating your broken foot.
 You can take down the swelling with anti-inflammatory medications or heat and ice pack regiments.
 You can also take painkillers to help dull any physical discomfort from the break itself.
 Again, your doctor should be consulted after the break occurs so you can be placed on a medicinal regiment that works best for your body and your situation.

 Dealing with a broken foot when you have active work to do can be difficult.
 You may even need to rely on compensation in order to make up for the potential time you lose at work.
-If you would like to read more about dealing with work-related accidents that cause broken bones, please visit our web page.
+If you would like to read more about dealing with work-related accidents that cause broken bones, please contact our Law Firm Mayer & Rosenberg, P.C.